Pharmaceutical industry: Epinephrine, norepinephrine, and amphetamine

-By the 1890s, the profound effect of adrenal extracts on many different tissue types had been discovered, setting off a search both for the mechanism of chemical signalling and efforts to exploit these observations for the development of new drugs.
-The blood pressure raising and vasoconstrictive effects of adrenal extracts were of particular interest to surgeons as hemostatic agents and as treatment for shock, and a number of companies developed products based on adrenal extracts containing varying purities of the active substance.
-In 1897, John Abel of Johns Hopkins University identified the active principle as epinephrine, which he isolated in an impure state as the sulfate salt.
-Industrial chemist Jōkichi Takamine later developed a method for obtaining epinephrine in a pure state, and licensed the technology to Parke-Davis.
+By the 1890s, the profound effect of adrenal extracts on many different tissue types had been discovered, setting off a search both for the mechanism of chemical signaling and efforts to exploit these observations for the development of new drugs.
+The blood pressure raising and vasoconstrictive effects of adrenal extracts were of particular interest to surgeons as hemostatic agents and as a treatment for shock, and several companies developed products based on adrenal extracts containing varying purities of the active substance.
+In 1897, John Abel at the Johns Hopkins University identified the active substance as epinephrine, which he isolated in an impure state as the sulfate salt.
+Industrial chemist Jōkichi Takamine later developed a method for obtaining epinephrine in a pure state and licensed the technology to Parke-Davis.
 Parke-Davis marketed epinephrine under the trade name Adrenalin.
-Injected epinephrine proved to be especially efficacious for the acute treatment of asthma attacks, and an inhaled version was sold in the United States until 2011 (Primatene Mist).
+Injected epinephrine proved to be especially efficacious for the acute treatment of asthma attacks, and an inhaled version is sold over the counter in the United States.
+(Primatene Mist).
 By 1929 epinephrine had been formulated into an inhaler for use in the treatment of nasal congestion.

 While highly effective, the requirement for injection limited the use of epinephrine and orally active derivatives were sought.
 A structurally similar compound, ephedrine, was identified by Japanese chemists in the Ma Huang plant and marketed by Eli Lilly as an oral treatment for asthma.
 Following the work of Henry Dale and George Barger at Burroughs-Wellcome, academic chemist Gordon Alles synthesized amphetamine and tested it in asthma patients in 1929.
 The drug proved to have only modest anti-asthma effects but produced sensations of exhilaration and palpitations.
 Amphetamine was developed by Smith, Kline and French as a nasal decongestant under the trade name Benzedrine Inhaler.
 Amphetamine was eventually developed for the treatment of narcolepsy, post-encephalitic parkinsonism, and mood elevation in depression and other psychiatric indications.
 It received approval as a New and Nonofficial Remedy from the American Medical Association for these uses in 1937, and remained in common use for depression until the development of tricyclic antidepressants in the 1960s.